Independent bookshops across the country are closing their doors to protect staff and customers from the coronavirus outbreak.

 BrOOK's Pinner- The shop is closed to the public, but like many others they are still taking orders and working behind closed doors.
 The shop is also running a fundraiser to buy books for the children of key workers in their local area!
 Details on how to donate can be found on their Twitter page.

-Dulwich Books- For now, the store remains open to the public, but like many other shops they are offering free local delivery.
+Dulwich Books- Dulwich books is closed.
+However they are still able to take orders via email and offer free local delivery.
+The staff will be fulfilling orders everyday and are happy to make recommendations.
 They plan to keep in regular contact with customers via their newsletter, sharing updates about the situation, information about new books, book reviews and are happy to make recommendations.

 Cathy Slater from Dulwich Books also added: "we greatly appreciate all the work the BA are doing for booksellers, and value their support and advice."